Stop bingeing and overeating. Immediately.

-And then when you fail at the impossible, it blames you.
-Nice.)
+Of course, when you fail at the impossible, diet culture blames you.
+Nice, huh?)

 Or like those "anti-dieting" books that tell you that you can eat as much as you want of all your favorite foods and never diet again and then it turns out that your "favorite food" is ... fruit.
-And occasional nuts. <- Uh, that is so a diet!
+With the occasional nut. <- Uhhhh, yeah, that's a diet.

 YES.
-There’s a better, faster way for you to get free of compulsive eating and get into a body that lets you feel like yourself again.
+There’s a better, faster way for you to get control of your eating and get into a body that lets you feel like yourself again.
 I can show you how to dissolve food obsession so that you can quit bingeing, quit starving, quit obsessing and get to your ideal weight.

 Even if you feel like you've tried everything and you are just about out of patience for trying things.